yee0802/boolean-uk-tdd-from-requirements-to-source-code/exercises/from-tests-to-source-code.md

 createReceipt(basket) | basket(@Item[]) | Item(@Object), properties: _name(@String), price(@Number), quantity(@Number))_ | If there are items | @String
 | | | |If no items | @String

-- [ ] Use the tests based on the above domain model
+- [ ] Create tests in the `spec/` directory based on the above domain model
 - [ ] Run your tests and watch them fail (Red)
 - [ ] Make the tests pass as simply and quickly as you can (Green)
 - [ ] Take the opportunity to make your code better (Refactor)